-To more closely align the interests of our non-executive directors with those of our shareholders, our Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, adopted stock ownership guidelines for all of our non-executive directors in 2011.
-The ownership guidelines provide for each of our non-executive directors to own a minimum number of shares having a value equal to five times his or her base annual cash retainer (i.e., a value equal to \$210,000 for directors whose tenure began before the adoption of the guidelines and a value equal to \$250,000 for Messrs.
+To more closely align the interests of our non-executive directors with those of our shareholders, our Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, adopted stock ownership guidelines for our non-executive directors.
+The ownership guidelines provide for each of our non-executive directors to own a minimum number of shares having a value equal to five times his or her base annual cash retainer on his or her first year of service on our Board (i.e., a value equal to \$210,000 for directors whose tenure began before the adoption of the guidelines and a value equal to \$250,000 for Messrs.
 Kaufmann and Paladino).
-All shares held by our non-executive directors, including unvested restricted stock units, count toward this guideline.
-The guidelines provide for our non-executive directors to reach this ownership level within the later of five years from the date on which the guidelines were adopted or five years from the date on which the director has attained his or her minimum ownership requirement, he or she must maintain at least that level of ownership.
-If a non-executive director has not satisfied his or her proportionate minimum stock ownership guideline, the director must retain an amount equal to 100% of the net shares received as a result of the exercise of stock options or the vesting of restricted stock units.
+All shares held by our non-executive directors, including unvested restricted stock units ("RSUs"), count toward this guideline.
+The guidelines provide for our non-executive directors to reach this ownership level within the later of five years from the date on which the guidelines were adopted or five years from the date on which the director is first appointed or elected.
+Once a non-executive director has attained his or her minimum ownership requirement, he or she must maintain at least that level of ownership.
+If a non-executive director has not satisfied his or her proportionate minimum stock ownership guideline, the director must retain an amount equal to 100% of the net shares received as a result of the exercise of stock options or the vesting of RSUs.
 All of our non-executive directors are in compliance with their current stock ownership guidelines.